 Eco-Reps will engage in an annual project to be decided by the current Eco-Reps at the beginning of each fall semester.
 The projects should engage the community around UofL in some highly visible and meaningful efforts.
 Eco-Reps are encouraged to partner with RSOs, Residence Life, the Student, Staff, and Faculty Senates, and other campus organizations to spread the word about sustainability on campus, and to help identify opportunities to engage with sustainability.

 The Eco-Reps Advanced training program at UofL offers serious sustainability advocates the opportunity to work with a UofL mentor in a particular sustainability area to develop a focused project that addresses the needs of the university or wider community.
-The Advanced program begins with video training about a particular topic, such as bicycling for transportation, making solar panels, or vermiculture.
+The Advanced program begins with video training about a particular topic, such as bicycling for transportation, or urban composting (more advanced trainings in the works).
 You’ll then explore a set of supplemental materials on the topic and develop a proposal for a community project.
 Proposals will be reviewed by the Sustainability Council and the Eco-Reps mentor.
 If approved, the project will be conducted under the supervision of an Eco-Reps mentor and you will be listed on UofL's Sustainability website as being among UofL's advanced community mentors available for consultation.

 Special Thanks To: